michavardy/makerhub/tutorials/javascript/js1_HelloWorld.md

 ---
 ## setup
 1. download and install node.js https://nodejs.org/en/download/
+2.  fork makerhub from github and open up directory (if you havn't already)
+3.  type npm install prompt-sync -- save into terminal and press enter
 ---
 ## introduction
 JavaScript often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 Over 97% of websites use JavaScript on the client side for web page behavior.
 All major web browsers have a dedicated JavaScript engine to execute the code on users' devices.